asok/rake/README.md

 ### Completion

-By default `ido` is used for completion you customize it:
+By default `ido` is used for completion.
+You can customize it with:

 ```el
 (setq rake-completion-system 'helm)